Mitigating crosstalk errors by randomized compiling: Simulation of the BCS model on a superconducting quantum computer: Circuit transpilation

 where $\Delta$ is the energy gap.
 The BCS mean-field ground state wave function can be written as: where and we also have the normalization condition $|u_i|^2+|v_i|^2=1$.
 We rewrite $u_i$ and $v_i$ as: which yields:

 Thus, to prepare this initial state we simply apply on each qubit the gate $R_y(\theta_i)$ followed by the gate $R_z(\varphi)$.
-The first box on Fig.~\ref{fig:Trotter_circuit} shows an example of this preparation with the set of parameters specified in Sec.~\ref{sec:raw_results}.
+The first box on Fig.~\ref{fig:Trotter_circuit} shows an example of this preparation with the set of parameters specified in Sec.~\ref{sec:Params} \newest{(these correspond to $\Delta\approx 0.46$)}.